 Typical dosages

-Typically, your doctor will prescribe a low dosage at the start of treatment.
+Typically, your doctor will have you take a low dosage at the start of treatment.
 Then they’ll adjust it over time to reach the amount that’s right for you.
 Your doctor will ultimately prescribe the smallest dosage that provides the desired effect.

 The following information describes dosages that are commonly prescribed or recommended.
 However, be sure to take the dosage your doctor prescribes for you.
 Your doctor will determine the best dosage to fit your needs.